erwanp/fritz-android-tutorials/CameraBoilerplateApp/README.md

 [ ![Codeship Status for fritzlabs/fritz-sdk-android](https://app.codeship.com/projects/c74152e0-65d1-0136-2d69-32e87736c6c6/status?branch=master)](https://app.codeship.com/projects/297281)
 [![Twitter](https://img.shields.io/badge/twitter-@fritzlabs-blue.svg?style=flat)](http://twitter.com/fritzlabs)

-In order to run computer vision models or tasks, you have to dive into the Camera 2 API.
-In order to make it easier for developers to try out ML models, we've created a simple camera app to get started.
+We've created this simple camera app to make it easier for developers to try out ML models using the Camera 2 API.

-For a full list tutorials, please visit our [examples and tutorials page](https://www.fritz.ai/resources/tutorials.html).
+For a full list of tutorials, please visit our [examples and tutorials page](https://www.fritz.ai/resources/tutorials.html).

 ## Fritz AI

 Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
 Create ML-powered features in your mobile apps for both Android and iOS.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.

-[Sign up](https://app.fritz.ai/register) for an account on Fritz AI in order to get started with machine learning in your apps.

 ## Requirements